 - Ocean acidification

 In order to combat these pressures, many conservation groups have been working to restore critical habitat for multiple life-stages of salmon.
-Projects like restoration of spawning habitats, streams, and estuaries are essential for improving survival rates of juvenile salmon and to ensure maximum spawning outputs.
+Projects like restoration of spawning habitats, streams, and estuaries are essential for improving survival rates of juvenile salmon and spawning outputs.

-Ultimately, we see that Harbour Seals are an important part of the marine ecosystem and help keep many fish populations in balance.
-To improve salmon populations in the Strait of Georgia it is important to understand and study all aspects affecting their populations before intervening in natural ecosystems.
+Ultimately, we see that Harbour Seals are an essential part of the marine ecosystem and help keep many fish populations in balance.
+It is important to understand and study all aspects affecting salmon populations in the Strait of Georgia before intervening in the ecosystem.
 On Mayne Island, we can do our part and help protect habitats that juvenile salmon need to survive, like conserving our eelgrass beds and nearshore habitat.